flutter-ml/google_ml_kit_flutter/packages/google_mlkit_text_recognition/README.md

   ),
 );

-// From a bitmap (supports both Android and iOS) final InputImage inputImage = InputImage.fromBitmap(
+// From bitmap data
-  bitmap: bitmap, // Platform-specific bitmap object
+final InputImage inputImage = InputImage.fromBitmap(
-  rotation: 0, // optional, defaults to 0
+  bitmap: uiImageBytes, // Uint8List from ui.Image.toByteData() for example
-);
+  rotation: 0, // optional, defaults to 0, only used on Android );
 ```